 Extract from my OUP book Humanism: A Very Short Introduction, which references the Alpha Course (it’s from chpt 7) Religion vs. shallow, selfish individualism Let’s now turn to religious practice.
 Setting aside the issue of whether God exists, perhaps it might still be argued that religious reflection or observance is required if our lives … The Alpha course vs. Philosophy

 Centre for Inquiry UK and Conway Hall present Can science solve every mystery?
 A scientist, a philosopher and a Christian discuss.
 Peter Atkins, David Papineau, Peter S. Williams Can science answer every question?
 Should scientists show a little humility and acknowledge there are questions that only religion can answer?
 Are science and religion “non-overlapping magisteria”, … Event June 8th UK: Can Science Solve Every Mystery?

 Here’s a rough draft of half of a chapter I am contributing to an edited volume.
 Comments and feedback please.
 Very best Stephen What are science and reason?
 Humanists expound the virtues of science and reason.
 But what are science and reason?
-And we should we think it wise … Draft for comments please
+And we should we think it wise to rely on them? … Draft for comments please

 This brand new video exposes in some detail the absurdity of William Lane Craig’s ongoing attempt to defend his silly, unscientific views regarding animal pain (his view is that animals other than higher primates are unaware they have it – which is a great comfort to animal lovers like himself).
 This video responds to Craig’s … William Lane Craig’s silly views on animal pain further debunked